marks12/TsvUsers/README.md

 ## Enter
-If you have base config for ZfcUser module, you can authorize in http://domain.nameuser/login Then, if your user account have admin role, you can going to admin interface in ZfcAdmin module, for example http://domain.nameuser/admin and you will see new link in main menu like '������������'.
+If you have base config for ZfcUser module, you can authorize in http://domain.nameuser/login Then, if your user account have admin role, you can going to admin interface in ZfcAdmin module, for example http://domain.nameuser/admin and you will see new link in main menu like 'Пользователи'.
 Use this interfaces for user management.